cmungall/modal-in-owl/README.md

     mouse1 Type Mouse

-There is a model:
+Assuming the bidirectional implication for object properties in MP, there is a model:

     mouse1 typically x
     x has-part t
     t Type tail

+We call this the existential-restriction-modal-chain (ERMC) pattern, as we are saying there exists some x where x is in the modal relation to mouse1.

 This poses the question: what is x?
+What is the actual relationship to mouse1?
 The domain modeler may choose to simply ignore this question and treat x as an artifact of formalization of typicality in OWL.
-Alternatively, the domain modeler may choose to give an account in a number of different ways, perhaps invoking possible-worlds, or a rea; evolutionary ancestor.
+Alternatively, the domain modeler may choose to give an account in a number of different ways, perhaps invoking possible-worlds, or a real evolutionary ancestor.
 See further on in this document.

 One possibility is to treat _x_ as some kind of dispositional entity.
 We can introduce a new relation that connects a disposition to